 In Lemma~\ref{lemma:erm-optimal-main}, we show that the ERM-$\ell_2$ objective will encode all features correlated with labels, even when the correlation between spurious features and labels is weak (e.g. $ \gamma = O\left(1 / \sqrt{r}\right)$).
-However, the optimal solution of the ERM-rank objective will only encode the features which have a strong correlation with labels (intrinsic features), shown in Lemma~\ref{lemma:rank_main}.
+However, the optimal solution of the ERM-rank objective will only encode the features that have a strong correlation with labels (invariant features), shown in Lemma~\ref{lemma:rank_main}.